 The 1951 and 1952 Monte Carlo styled rallies were modeled after the famous European Monte Carlo rallies.
 Rally teams began the rally at any of sixty-five cities spread all across the United States.
 Teams were allowed to select their own average speed with the objective of reaching Elkhart Lake on the Saturday of the race weekend.
 Each team was awarded “starting points” based on their distance from Elkhart Lake.
 As the teams progressed from check point to check point, points were deducted based on early or late arrival times.
-Thus teams traveling the greatest distance had more leeway for error than teams traveling shorter distances.
+Thus, teams traveling the greatest distance had more leeway for error than teams traveling shorter distances.

-The 2007 Historic Rallye
+The 2007 Elkhart Lake Historic Rally

 After leaving the starting line, teams toured the Historic Elkhart Lake Open Road Race Circuits to warm up their tires and calibrate odometers.
 From there the teams headed north thru rolling farm lands and past lakes and rivers, in the process passing three check points.
 Only one team failed to hit all the morning session check points and segment scores were amazingly close to target times.

-Having warmed up in the morning session, rally teams did some serious rallying in the longer afternoon session returning to the finish on Lake Street in Elkhart Lake shortly after 5 pm.
-While scoring coordinator Brian Berg totaled the rally scores and determined class winners, rally teams and workers adjourned to the Back Porch Bistro at the Victorian Village Resort for refreshments, to compare notes and to swap rally stories.
+Having warmed up in the morning session, rally teams did some serious rallying in the longer afternoon session returning to the finish on Lake Street in Elkhart Lake shortly after 5 PM.
+While scoring coordinator Brian Berg totaled the rally scores and determined class winners, rally teams and workers adjourned to the Back-Porch Bistro at the Victorian Village Resort for refreshments, to compare notes and to swap rally stories.
 As the sun set over Elkhart Lake, the gala “Wisconsin Beer and Brat” dinner was rolled out featuring traditional Wisconsin bratwurst with all the trimmings.